Lyall/DQ3Fix/README.md

 - Skip intro logos.
 - Disable 60FPS cap.
 - Enable developer console.
+- Apply a list of console commands on level load.

 ### Ultrawide/narrower
 - Support for any aspect ratio.